Anschluss: Schuschnigg announces a referendum

 The plan went awry when it became apparent that Hitler would not stand by while Austria declared its independence by public vote.
 Hitler declared that the referendum would be subject to major fraud and that Germany would never accept it.
 In addition, the German ministry of propaganda issued press reports that riots had broken out in Austria and that large parts of the Austrian population were calling for German troops to restore order.
 Schuschnigg immediately responded that reports of riots were false.

 Hitler sent an ultimatum to Schuschnigg on 11 March, demanding that he hand over all power to the Austrian Nazis or face an invasion.
 The ultimatum was set to expire at noon, but was extended by two hours.
 Without waiting for an answer, Hitler had already signed the order to send troops into Austria at one o'clock.

 Nevertheless, the German Führer underestimated his opposition.

-As Pulitzer Prize-winning journalist Edgar Ansel Mowrer, reporting from Paris for CBS News, observed: "There is no one in all France who does not believe that Hitler invaded Austria not to hold a genuine plebiscite, but to prevent the plebiscite planned by Schuschnigg from demonstrating to the entire world just how little hold National Socialism really had on that tiny country."
+As journalist Edgar Ansel Mowrer, reporting from Paris for CBS News, observed: "There is no one in all France who does not believe that Hitler invaded Austria not to hold a genuine plebiscite, but to prevent the plebiscite planned by Schuschnigg from demonstrating to the entire world just how little hold National Socialism really had on that tiny country."

 Schuschnigg desperately sought support for Austrian independence in the hours following the ultimatum.
 Realizing that neither France nor Britain was willing to offer assistance, Schuschnigg resigned on the evening of 11 March, but President Wilhelm Miklas refused to appoint Seyss-Inquart as Chancellor.
 At 8:45 pm, Hitler, tired of waiting, ordered the invasion to commence at dawn on 12 March regardless.
 Around 10 pm, a forged telegram was sent in Seyss-Inquart's name asking for German troops, since he was not yet Chancellor and was unable to do so himself.
 Seyss-Inquart was not installed as Chancellor until after midnight, when Miklas resigned himself to the inevitable.
-In the radio broadcast in which Schuschnigg announced his resignation, he argued that he accepted the changes and allowed the Nazis to take over the government 'to avoid the shedding of fraternal blood [Bruderblut]'.
+In the radio broadcast in which Schuschnigg announced his resignation, he argued that he accepted the changes and allowed the Nazis to take over the government "to avoid the shedding of fraternal blood [Bruderblut]".
 Seyss-Inquart was appointed chancellor after midnight on 12 March.

 It is said that after listening to Bruckner's Seventh Symphony, Hitler cried: "How can anyone say that Austria is not German!
 Is there anything more German than our old pure Austrianness?"